dlecona/KMeansClustering/README.md

 # What I Learned
   • Exposed to an abundance of Python concepts that really gave me a feeling for the language

+  • I liked how Python has an easier syntax than other languages, but still provides great reliability with its own type checks.

   • Fundamental Python imports